AbinayaRav/AssignmentTask1/README.md

 # AssignmentTask1
 Java Coding Assignment - 1
-Description of the Java codes
+Description of the Java code logic